A Policy Paper on Needed Amendments to the Harassment Law

 In this context, Tadwein for Gender Studies issued a legal paper (Amendments to the Harassment Law: Legal Gaps and Suggested Solutions) on the effectiveness of these amendments and the disadvantages of increasing the penalty, in addition to providing recommendations and suggestions.

-You can view the full legal paper from here Amendments to the Harassment Law: Legal Gaps and Suggested Solutions
+You can view the full study here: Amendments to the Harassment Law: Legal Gaps and Suggested Solutions